ACEnglish/kanpig/README.md

 # 🔌 Compute Resources

 Kanpig is highly parallelized and will fully utilize all threads it is given.
 However, hyperthreading doesn't seem to help and therefore the number of threads should probably be limited to the number of physical processors available.

-For memory, a general rule is kanpig will need about 20x the size of the compressed `.vcf.gz`.
-The minimum required memory is also dependent on the number of threads running as each will need space for its processing.
-For example, a 1.6Gb vcf (~5 million SVs) using 16 cores needs at least 32Gb of RAM.
-That same vcf with 8 or 4 cores needs at least 24Gb and 20Gb of RAM, respectively.
+For memory, approximately 2GB per-core is more than enough.

+As a extreme example of kanpig's resource requirements, genotyping a 170x long-read bam against a 2,199 sample VCF (N SVs) took N on 16 cores with a maximum memory usage of N. Alternatively, converting the bam to a plup file took 14 minutes (m) 58 seconds (s) N GB of memory on 16 cores.
+Genotyping with a plup file took N minutes with maximum memory usage of N.

+While genotyping against a plup file is much faster, bam to plup conversion is most useful for long-term access to reads (a plup file is up to ~2,000x smaller than a bam), when a sample will be genotyped multiple times (e.g. against multiple VCFs or N+1 pipelines) or when genotyping a large VCF.
+For example, genotyping the same 170x sample against a single-sample VCF took 3m 10s from a bam, and only 3 seconds from a plup, but that time savings is lost due to the 15 minute conversion step.

+will be genotyped multiple times genotyping a large VCF.
+Genotyping the same 170x sample against a single-sample VCF took 3 minutes from a bam, while the plup conversion and then genotyping process took N minutes and then 3 seconds, respectively.
+Therefore, the total time used processing the sample was less from a bam.

 # 🔬 Experimental Parameter Details